mrakgr/Trading-Journal/journal_2025.md

 10:25am.
 It's not an easy strategy by any means though.
 Crypto being 24/7 just makes it harder.

-Yawn, I didn't get enough sleep last night.
+Yawn, I didn't get enough sleep last night due to staying up late.
 I think I want to do some programming today.
 I am going to do JSON serialization of C++ types in Spiral.

 10:30am.
 I do not know how useful it will be, but at least I did get the chance to fix my playbook in the last 5 weeks.